RfidResearchGroup/proxmark3/README.md

 ---
 Straight from the CHANGELOG
 ---
+  - 'lf nedap' - added identification of a NEDAP tag. (iceman)
   - 'lf viking clone' - fixed a bug. (iceman)
   - Added bitsliced bruteforce solver in 'hf mf hardnested' (aczid)
   - 'hf mf chk' speedup (iceman)
   - 'hf 14a/mf sim x" attack mode,  now uses also moebius version of mfkey32 to try finding the key. (iceman)